 Taking all of these requirements into account, we came up with the following recommendations for VPNs that you can use to unblock Wikipedia:

-ExpressVPN is one of the top VPNs for all users, thanks to its strengths in the key areas of speed, security, and ease of use.
+ExpressVPN offers strengths in the key areas of speed, security, and ease of use.
 When you want to unblock Wikipedia or another website you can connect to any one of the more than 3,000 different servers in 94 different countries, so you’ll be able to get around blocks and region locks of all kinds.
 In fact, there is a whole page on the ExpressVPN site dedicated to information on how to unblock Wikipedia specifically, so check it out.

 The connections used are super fast, earning the Express name, and the security is excellent too.
 The service uses strong 256-bit encryption to keep your data safe and has a strict no logging policy to protect your privacy, plus there are more security features available in the software like DNS leak protection, a kill switch, and an IP address checker.
 The software ca be installed on devices running Windows, Mac OS, Linux, and Android, plus some games consoles and smart TVs, and there are browser extensions available for the Google Chrome, Mozilla Firefox, and Apple Safari browsers.